integreat-io/integreat/README.md

 The actual value of the `id` is irrelevant to Integreat, as long as it is a string with A-Z, a-z, 0-9, \_, and -, and it's unique within one Integreat configuration.
-This means that mapped value from services may be used as ident ids, but be careful to set this up right.
+This means that mapped values from services may be used as ident ids, but be careful to set this up right.

 `tokens` are other values that may identify this ident.
 E.g., an api that uses